Haseeb1399/Notes/Research-Notes/Research/Meeting Notes.md

 #### 3) Query Resolver

-`doSelect(tableName,colList,searchColumn,searchValue)` //Works for range as well. searchValue would just be a list (min,max) For example:
+//Use boolean --> Use Range Index --> True (Fetch and use Index instead of point queries) `doSelect(tableName,colList,searchColumn,searchValue)` //Works for range as well. searchValue would just be a list (min,max) For example:
 `select * from table1` --> `doSelect(table1,all,NULL,NULL)`